mermaid-js/mermaid/docs/syntax/timeline.md

 </script>
 ```

-Note that more complex integrations that the **render** function directly need to use the **renderAsync** method instead in order to render timeline.

 You can also refer the implementation in the live editor [here](https://github.com/mermaid-js/mermaid-live-editor/blob/develop/src/lib/util/mermaid.ts) to see how the async loading is done.